jlibovicky/jlibovicky.github.io/_posts/2017-02-22-Czech-spellcheck.md

 # Model

-We will use a recurrent network for out experiments.
-Every time, such network gets an input, it updates in inner state (based on the state in was previously in) and emits some output.
+We will use a recurrent network for our experiments.
+Every time, such network gets an input, it updates its inner state (based on the state in was previously in) and emits some output.
 The following scheme shows a recurrent network rolled in time.

 ![sequence-labeling](/assets/rnn.svg)

 The network reads the text letter by letter.
-In every step, it updates its stored inner state and emits some output - actually, it makes the operation with each letter.
+In every step, it updates its stored inner state and emits some output – actually, it makes the same operation with each letter.
 It may seem strange at the first sight, but it is exactly what we want our network to do.
-Every letter has its own learned representation and when the network receives it, it decides what to do.
-The inner state of the network is actually a memory where the network stores relevant information from what it has already seen and what does it mean for what is yet to come.
+Every letter has its own learned representation and when the network receives it, it decides what to do next.
+The inner state of the network is in fact a memory where the network stores relevant information from what it has already seen and what does it mean for what is yet to come.

-The network if forced to learn a suitable representation of the input letters and the previously seen text.
+The network is thus forced to learn a suitable representation of the input letters and the previously seen text.
 Representation learning is often stressed as one of the most important properties of deep learning (after all, one of the most prestigious conference in the field is called International Conference on Representation Learning).
-The data does not contain any markups for any concepts that allows humans to conceptualize the spelling rules.
+The data does not contain markups for any concepts that allows humans to conceptualize the spelling rules.
 We do not even treat spaces between words in any special way.
 The data is just a stream of characters and it is up to the  network to deal with it.

 We will use one more trick to improve the networks' performance.
 We will use